themartiancompany/evm-gpg-signature-verify/README.md

 [comment]: <> (License along with this program.)
 [comment]: <> (If not, see <https://www.gnu.org/licenses/>.)

-# GNU Privacy Guard Signature Verifier
+# EVM GNU Privacy Guard Signature Verifier

 The EVM GNU Privacy Guard Signature Verifier tool checks if a file is cryptographically signed